List of Donald Duck universe characters: Jeeves

 Jeeves (Italian: Lusky) is John D. Rockerduck's secretary.
 The character was created in Italy in the 1970s.
 Rockerduck depends greatly on him, much in the same way as Scrooge McDuck depends on his butler Albert Quackmore.
 Unlike Scrooge, Rockerduck has rarely been shown to have any family, so when Rockerduck goes on an adventure, Jeeves fills the role of a supporting adventurer, which would be served by Donald Duck in Scrooge's case.

 Jeeves is usually drawn to appear slightly younger than Quackmore, with short black hair.
 Like Quackmore, Jeeves takes great pride in being a dedicated helper of his boss, but he will sometimes resort to criminal activity if pressed to by his master.
 Rockerduck and Jeeves have worn different disguises to trick Scrooge in some Italian stories.
 Jeeves has been shown confiding with Quackmore, without the consent or knowledge of either of their respective bosses.

 In earlier Italian stories, Jeeves' appearance varied depending on the story, in some cases resembling Quackmore in body shape.

 Jeeves made has first animated appearance in the 2017 DuckTales series episode, "The Outlaw Scrooge McDuck!", voiced by Keith Ferguson and reimagined as Rockerduck's muscular enforcer.
 He later reappears as an agent of F.O.W.L., having been artificially reconstructed as "Frankenjeeves" to act as Rockerduck's caretaker while he is in suspended animation.

-The television special Sport Goofy in Soccermania also features a butler called Jeeves (voiced by Will Ryan), although being in this animation Scrooge's employee instead of Rockerduck's, it is likely that both are unrelated characters.